“Steve, how many calories should I eat every day? I have goals!”

 But a solid week’s worth of data will help you get a sense of the food you are consuming, especially if you eat roughly the same food each day.

 Not sure if you’re getting your portion sizes correct?
 Most people don’t.
 Consider a cheap food scale to educate yourself on actual portion sizes!
+You can also check out our guide How to Portion Control, which will teach you how to use your hand to estimate calories:

 In order to lose weight, you need to have your calories consumed less than your TDEE on average.